 Employees receive a final paycheck upon separation of employment.
-Any accrued but unused vacation leave and/or compensatory time are paid in the employee's last paycheck as described in applicable policies in this Handbook.
+Any accrued but unused PTO and/or compensatory time are paid in the employee's last paycheck as described in applicable policies in this Handbook.
 Exiting employees receive their last paycheck at the next regular payday after their last day of work.
-Employees that are leaving the County's employment shall be paid for any accumulated and unused personal or sick time as per the County policy.
+Employees that are leaving the County's employment shall be paid for any accumulated and unused personal time off as per the County policy.

-Termination of Benefits
+2.23.5 Termination of Benefits